armory/documentation/_spinnaker/operator-config.md

 order: 12
 ---

-This document describes available fields in the SpinnakerService CRD used by Spinnaker Operator, as well as a description of the ConfigMap where Spinnaker stores its configuration.
+This document describes available fields in the SpinnakerService CRD used by Spinnaker Operator as well as a description of the ConfigMap where Spinnaker stores its configuration.

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.